 Double tap to “heart” a photo.
 Tap the little quote box to leave a comment.
 You can do @name type mentions in the comments.
 Tapping the … brings up a menu to report inappropriate content or share the image to Twitter or Facebook.
 Tapping the avatar for the photographer brought up his or her profile.
 You can see the photographers stats and if you choose to, follow him or her.

 The app packs in a lot of the basic features that I think someone switching from Instagram would want.
 I know some people hate the square format but I love it.

 There were some early birthing pains.
 About 1000 people signed up in the first few hours and John had to rapidly scale his AWS servers.
 Even though I posted early in the morning ( around 6:30 AM ) my images did not show up on Twitter or Facebook until the afternoon.
-At the time of this writing no images have posted to my blog.
+At the time of this writing, no images have posted on my blog.

 But, I have high hopes for Pressgram.
 I am already counting down the date to deleting my Instagram account ( again ) and enjoying my freedom from the tyranny of Instagram’s TOS.

 John wanted to change the status quo.
 He wanted a revolution.
 I think he has succeeded.